pavani2406/SQL_TUTOR_/README.md

 ## ⚙️ Assumptions

-Users possess basic SQL knowledge.
+- Users possess basic SQL knowledge.
-Sample databases are preconfigured.
+- Sample databases are preconfigured.
-Expected outputs exist for every challenge.
+- Expected outputs exist for every challenge.
+- Ollama is installed and running locally.
-Internet connectivity is available for AI feedback.
+- Qwen2.5-Coder model is available locally.
-Submitted queries are intended for learning purposes.
+- Submitted queries are intended for learning purposes.

 ## ⚠️ Limitations

-Feedback quality depends on the AI model.
+- Feedback quality depends on the LLM response.
-Extremely complex queries may receive generic hints.
+- Extremely complex queries may receive generic hints.
-Supports predefined SQL practice datasets only.
+- Supports predefined SQL practice datasets only.
-Requires API access for AI-generated feedback.
+- Requires Ollama and Qwen2.5-Coder to be installed locally.
-Not intended for production database environments.
+- Not intended for production database environments.

 ## 🔒 Safety